Kanishk598/Search-links-in-WhatsApp-files/README.md

 2. Export your WhatsApp chat, and rename it to `input.txt`
 3. Use the command on terminal to run the file and get all links: `python file.py`

-All your links are now in the `Output.txt` file.
+All your links are now in the `Links.txt` file.